SwissTonyStark/GameMindsDT/README.md

 <!-- DRAW.IO -->
 ![Environments GameMinds DT](https://github.com/SwissTonyStark/GameMindsDT/assets/146961986/4e11aaf8-9ae9-4721-841e-db724e772de4)

- *These are the main environments we have tested and experimented with*
+ *These are the main environments we have tested and experimented with.*